DeckHubApp/cli/README.md

 You get the idea.

-So it's very important to me that when you want to get Slidable, you can download a ZIP file that contains a single, self-contained binary executable, called `slidable.exe` on Windows and just `slidable` on Mac and Linux, and put it on your path somewhere, and then that's it.
+So it's very important to me that when you want to get Deck, you can download a ZIP file that contains a single, self-contained binary executable, called `deckhub.exe` on Windows and just `deckhub` on Mac and Linux, and put it on your path somewhere, and then that's it.
 Because that's how we win.

 # Contributing

-If you'd like to contribute to Slidable CLI's development, there's plenty of stuff to do.
+If you'd like to contribute to Deck CLI's development, there's plenty of stuff to do.
 One thing I'd really like to see is more themes, especially ones designed by people with more artistic talent than [a cluster of colour-blind hedgehogs... in a bag](http://blackadderquotes.com/artistic-talent).
-But also just general improvements; if you have an idea to make the thing more usable or better, please [create an Issue](https://github.com/slidable/cli/issues) to discuss it and then fork away.
+But also just general improvements; if you have an idea to make the thing more usable or better, please [create an Issue](https://github.com/deckhub/cli/issues) to discuss it and then fork away.
 Check out some of the awesome stuff that Reveal.js does if you want some ideas.